istio/istio.io/content/en/docs/ops/integrations/prometheus/index.md

 While `prometheus.io` annotations are not a core part of Prometheus, they have become the de facto standard to configure scraping.
 {{< /tip >}}

-This option is enabled by default, and can be configured by setting `--set meshConfig.enablePrometheusMerge=true|false` during [installation](/docs/setup/install/istioctl/).
-When this setting is enabled, appropriate `prometheus.io` annotations will be added to all workloads to set up scraping.
-If these annotations already exists, they will be overwritten.
-In these case, the Envoy sidecar will merge Istio's metrics with the application metrics.
+This option is enabled by default but can be disabled by passing `--set meshConfig.enablePrometheusMerge=false` during [installation](/docs/setup/install/istioctl/).
+When enabled, appropriate `prometheus.io` annotations will be added to all workloads to set up scraping.
+If these annotations already exist, they will be overwritten.
+With this option, the Envoy sidecar will merge Istio's metrics with the application metrics.

 This option exposes all the metrics in plain text.